tjjh89017/ironic-specs/specs/approved/bittorrent-provisioning.rst

   directly from the object store via a temporary URL.
 Also the conductors would need some image retention policy.

-* Using DHT_ and LPD_ instead of tracker, as mentioned in proposed section.

 * Create a new service which will perform torrent provisioning, like Glance in previous suggestion.

-* Using magnet_ links.
-But we still need to get image metadata somewhere, and at start of deploying, we don't have seeds at all, as we are using web seed, so there is no benefit of it.

 Data model impact
 -----------------